 The bed business flourished due to increased availability of home oriented print advertising in publications such as McClure's, Scribner's Magazine, The Century Magazine, Harper's Magazine Making of America Project (1896).
 Hotel clients now included the New York Biltmore Hotel, The Vanderbilt and The Belmont.

 Bed makers.
 Yesterday, today and tomorrow.

 More than 150 years after the company was founded, The Charles P Rogers Co. is still a manufacturer of hand crafted beds, mattresses, linens, and related bedding products.
 In the tradition of its founder, Charles P. Rogers still hand crafts iron, wood, and leather beds.
-Their beds are sold through decorators, their factory showrooms in Manhattan and factory store in East Rutherford, New Jersey and on their website, charlesprogers.com
+Their beds are sold through decorators, their factory showrooms in Manhattan, Hackensack, and King of Prussia, PA, and on their website, charlesprogers.com

 Rogers's beds have also been used in popular culture appearing in movies such as Devil's Advocate in 1997 and 88 Minutes in 2007 both starring Al Pacino.
 Television placements include America's Next Top Model in 2003, Extreme Home Makeover on ABC and Catalog This on the Fine Living Network.